valenpe7/numerical_methods/README.md

 This repository contains auxiliary study materials for undergraduate course <b>12NME - Numerical Methods</b> lectured at the Faculty of Nuclear Sciences and Physical Engineering, Czech Technical University in Prague (http://kfe.fjfi.cvut.cz/~valenpe7/).

 The study materials currently consist of only the implementation of selected numerical methods and algorithms (without comments).
 For closer info, you should attend the tutorials.
-The methods are written in Python, and organized into Jupyter notebooks.
+The methods are written in Python 3, and organized into a collection of Jupyter notebooks.

 ### How to obtain the study materials: